Quantum Speedups in Regret Analysis of Infinite Horizon Average-Reward Markov Decision Processes: Theoretical Results

 which essentially captures the gap in the average rewards by playing action $a$ in state $s$ accordingly to some policy $\pi$ in one step of the optimistic transition model $P_e$ w.r.t. the actual probabilities $P$.
-Also, we note here that the definition of $Q_{\pi}^{{P}_e}$ function is associated to the value function definition in eq \eqref{eq: val func 0}.
+This leads us to the next result that ties the regret expression in Eq. \eqref{eq: regr decomp final} and the Bellman errors.

-This leads us to the following key results that connect the regret expression in Eq. \eqref{eq: regr decomp -1} and the Bellman errors. \begin{lemma} [ Lemma 5.2, \cite{agarwal2021concave}] The difference in long-term expected reward by playing optimistic policy of epoch $e$, i.e., $\pi_e$ on the optimistic transition model estimates, i.e., $\Gamma_{\pi_{e}}^{{P}_{e}}$, and the expected reward collected by playing $\pi_e$ on the actual model $P$, i.e., $\Gamma_{\pi_{e}}^{{P}}$ is the long-term average of the Bellman errors.
+\begin{lemma} [Lemma 5.2, \cite{agarwal2021concave}] The difference in long-term expected reward by playing optimistic policy of epoch $e$, i.e., $\pi_e$ on the optimistic transition model estimates, i.e., $\Gamma_{\pi_{e}}^{{P}_{e}}$, and the expected reward collected by playing $\pi_e$ on the actual model $P$, i.e., $\Gamma_{\pi_{e}}^{{P}}$ is the long-term average of the Bellman errors.
 Mathematically, we have:

-where $B_{\pi}^{{P}_{e}} (s,a)$ is defined in Eq. \eqref{eq: bellman err}. \end{lemma} With Eq. \eqref{eq: bellman err}, it necessary to mathematically bound the Bellman errors.
-To this end, we leverage the following result that characterizes the Bellman errors in terms of $\tilde{h}(\cdot)$, a quantity that measures the bias contained in the optimistic MDP model. \begin{lemma} [Lemma 5.3, \cite{agarwal2021concave}] The Bellman errors for any arbitrary state-action pair $(s,a)$ corresponding to epoch $e$ is bounded as follows:
+where $B_{\pi}^{{P}_{e}} (s,a)$ is defined in Eq. \eqref{eq: bellman err}. \end{lemma} With Eq. \eqref{eq: bellman err new}, it necessary to mathematically bound the Bellman errors.
+To this end, we leverage the following result from \cite{agarwal2021concave} which is stated as Lemma 10 from Appendix F characterizing the Bellman errors in terms of $\tilde{h}(\cdot)$, a quantity that measures the bias contained in the optimistic MDP model.

-where $\tilde{h}(\cdot)$ (defined in \cite{puterman2014markov}) is the bias of the optimistic MDP $P_e$ for which the optimistic policy $\pi_e$ obtains the maximum expected reward in the confidence interval. \end{lemma} Consequently, by plugging in the bound of the error arising from estimation of transition model in Lemma \ref{lemma: model_err_SA} into eq \ref{eq: bellman h lemma result 0}, we obtain the following result with probability $1-1/t_e ^6$:
+where $\tilde{h}(\cdot)$ (defined in \cite{puterman2014markov}) is the bias of the optimistic MDP $P_e$ for which the optimistic policy $\pi_e$ obtains the maximum expected reward in the confidence interval.
+Using the bound of the error arising from estimation of transition model in Lemma \ref{lemma: model_err_SA} into Eq. \eqref{eq: bellman h lemma result 0}, we obtain the following result with probability $1-1/t_e ^6$: